windmaomao/windmaomao.github.io/resume/profile-frontend.md

 **Highlights** are,

+- Architect & Design
-- HIPPA -- *HIPPA* server host and deployment plan protecting health care privacy
+  - *HIPPA* server host and deployment plan protecting health care privacy
-- Authentication -- Two-factor *SMS* enabled authentication for better security protection
-- Password -- Password recovery based on either username or 3 out of 6 question answers
-- Reusable -- Modular design for both Sass and Javascript in developing UI components
-- Form -- Auto generate hundreds single or multiple questions with generic UI and submission handling
-- Video -- Support video play with *Vimeo* and *JWPlayer* engine and custom subtitle toggle
-- 508 section -- Disability compliance with video, and narration support with high contrast
+  - Disability compliance with video, and narration support with high contrast
-- Multilingual -- Three language translations made for pages, snippets, and graphics
+  - Language support translations made for pages, snippets, and graphics
-- Multi-tenant -- Theme and content changes entirely based on access domain
+  - Theme and content changes entirely based on access domain
-- Responsive -- *Bootstrap* is used for fast prototype for desktop, *iPad* and other devices
+  - *Bootstrap* is used for fast prototype for desktop, *iPad* and other devices
+  - Support *Chrome, Safari, Firefox and IE* 8, 9 and 10
+- Reusable Component
+  - Modular design for both *Sass* and *Javascript* in developing UI components
+  - Two-factor *SMS* enabled authentication for better security protection
+  - Password recovery based on either username or 3 out of 6 question answers
+  - Support video play with *Vimeo* and *JWPlayer* engine and custom subtitle toggle
+  - Auto generate hundreds of forms with generic *UI* and submission handling
-- Template -- Allow manager to modify each page content stored in file storage
+  - Allow manager to modify each page content stored in file storage
-- File Management -- Administer language files through web interface with easy switch
+  - Administer language files through web interface with easy switch
-- PDF -- Automatic fill out custom *PDF* design with user fill out from website
+  - Automatic fill out custom *PDF* tempalte with user filled-out
-- Compatibility -- Support *Chrome, Safari, Firefox and IE* 8, 9 and 10

 ### RxAnte
 **Sep 2014 - Mar 2015**